mindersec/minder/docs/docs/how-to/add_users_to_project.md

 ---
-title: Adding users to your project
+title: Adding Users to your Project
 sidebar_position: 100
 ---